roihan123/Grow-a-Garden-Auto/README.md

  - After downloading, extract the ZIP file to your desired directory

 Before starting the macro:
--Put your recall wrenches in slot 2
+- Put your recall wrenches in slot 2
--Set your roblox camera mode to the following --> default(classic) -Turn on UI navigation in roblox settings
+- Set your roblox camera mode to the following --> default(classic)
+- Turn on UI navigation in roblox settings

 ## Features
 Virage Grow A Garden Macro has a couple of different features it is capable of.
 These include: